gpalma/gdbb/README.md

     make all

 You can compile only the tests for Neo4j, DEX or HyperGraphDB by runing `make Neo4j`, `make DEX` or `make HyperGraphDB` respectively.
-To clean delete the _.class_ files use `make clean`.
+To delete the _.class_ files use `make clean`.

 ##Running